jessepeterson/margarita/README.md

 Margarita
 =========

-Margarita is web front-end to [reposado](http://github.com/wdas/reposado) the Apple Software Update replication and catalog management tool.
+Margarita is a web front-end to [reposado](http://github.com/wdas/reposado) the Apple Software Update replication and catalog management tool.
 While the command line administration tools work great for folks who are comfortable in that environment it may not be so for others.

 Margarita attempts to be an easy to use and quick interface to list or de-list update products in branch catalogs per the usual reposado catalog management concepts.